Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Growing demand

 Nursing shortages are prevalent across the country.
-Due to an aging population, growing demand for healthcare, and a concentration on preventive care, the demand for nurses is evident.
-BLS projects employment for registered nurses to grow 9% between 2020 and 2030.
+Due to an aging population, growing demand for healthcare, and a concentration on preventive care, the demand for nurses is consistent.
+BLS projects employment for registered nurses to grow 6% between 2022 and 2032.

 While growth is on average for all occupations, BLS notes that the demand for nurses should increase with the aging population, which will require additional care.
 Additionally, the number of men in nursing has been rising, and they constituted an estimated 13% of all registered nurses in 2021, according to BLS.